AbsaOSS/login-service/README.md

 `ldapFieldName` is the name of the field in the LDAP server and `claimName` is the name of the claim that will be added to the JWT token.

-### Enabling SPNEGO authentication with Ldap
+### Enabling SPNEGO authentication with LDAP
-When Ldap authentication is used, there is the option of adding SPNEGO authentication via kerberos.
+When LDAP authentication is used, there is the option of adding SPNEGO authentication via kerberos.
 This will allow users to authenticate via Basic Auth or Kerberos Tickets.
 The Config to enable this will look like this:
 ```
         ldap:
-          # Auth Protocol
-          # Set the order of the protocol starting from 1
-          # Set to 0 to disable or simply exclude the ldap tag from config
-          # NOTE: At least 1 auth protocol needs to be enabled
-          order: 2
-          domain: "some.domain.com"
-          url: "ldaps://some.domain.com:636/"
-          search-filter: "(samaccountname={1})"
-          service-account:
-            account-pattern: "CN=%s,OU=Users,OU=CORP Accounts,DC=corp,DC=dsarena,DC=com"
-            in-config-account:
-                username: "svc-ldap"
-                password: "password"
           enable-kerberos:
             krb-file-location: "/etc/krb5.conf"
             keytab-file-location: "/etc/keytab"
             spn: "HTTP/Host"
             debug: true
-          attributes:
-            <ldapFieldName>: "<claimName>"
 ```
 Adding the `enable-kerberos` property to the config will enable SPNEGO authentication.
 In order to facilitate the kerberos authentication, you will need to provide a krb5 file that includes the kerberos configuration details such as domains and Kerberos distribution center address.